June Downey: Career

 After graduating with a bachelor's degree in 1895, Downey taught in an elementary school for a year before obtaining her master's degree in philosophy and psychology from the University of Chicago in 1898.

 In 1901, Downey gained interest in experimental psychology, while attending a summer course taught by Edward Bradford Titchener at Cornell University.
 Returning to the University of Wyoming, Downey taught English and psychology while also conducting some laboratory work for a few years, under the supervision of James Rowland Angell.

 Downey continued her education of experimental psychology under Edward B. Titchener at Cornell University.
 She returned to the University of Wyoming in 1905, as a professor of philosophy.
-In 1906 she took leave from her work in order to complete her doctorate, submitting her thesis in 1908, titled "Control Processes in Modified Handwriting", on the topic of handwriting as a measure of personality.
+In 1906 she took leave from her work in order to complete her doctorate which she finished in 1907 and submitted her thesis in 1908, titled "Control Processes in Modified Handwriting", on the topic of handwriting as a measure of personality.

-Following her graduate work, Downey was made head of her department; she was the first woman to be given such a position in a state university.
+Following her graduate work, Downey was made head of her department in 1915; she was the first woman to be given such a position in a state university.
 She published a number of academic papers as well as writing and occasionally publishing short stories, poems, plays, and popular articles, including a volume of poetry titled The Heavenly Dykes.
 Downey's studies focused on themes of imagery and aesthetics and were concentrated in experimental studies rather than theory.
 She was one of the first psychologists to study personality scientifically and became an expert in handwriting and handedness.